Tama County couple suing C6-Zero for damages after December explosion

 The lawsuit claims Regenold continues to suffer from “pain, mental anguish, loss of function of mind and body, scarring and disfigurement, loss of enjoyment of life, health care costs, lost earning and earning capacity and other past and future damages.”

 The plaintiffs claim that C6-Zero didn’t take enough precautions to avoid the December 8 explosion.
-Regenold claims he wasn’t training properly on the risks involved at the facility.
-He also claims there were other issues in the building to prevent the buildup of flammable vapors in the plant.
+Regenold claims he wasn’t trained properly on the risks involved at the facility.
+He also claims there were other issues in the building allowing the buildup of flammable vapors in the plant.

 Heartland Crush, which is the owner of the land, is listed on the lawsuit.
 The plaintiffs claim that Heartland was aware of the dangers presented by C6-Zero’s operations and didn’t protect the safety of Regenold and other people inside the facility.